-C. Cost of textbooks shall be additional to the above.
+- C. Fees Schedule The fees schedule may be found on the Mineral Area College website. - D. Cost of textbooks shall be additional to the above.
 All fees must be paid in full at the time of registration unless other financial arrangements are made with the business office.
-Students enrolling under a financial aid program must complete arrangements prior to registration.
+Students enrolling under a financial aid program must complete arrangements prior to the beginning of the semester.